 - Think about what she’s eating over the course of a week, rather than over the course of a day.
 Babies’ appetites can fluctuate from meal to meal, so don’t micro-manage her food!

-- Think about how much milk she’s drinking.
+- Whether she's breastfeeding or bottle-feeding, think about how much milk she’s drinking.
 As your baby’s food intake increases, her milk consumption should naturally reduce.
 ‘By 10 months, when a baby is on a good three meals a day, I’d expect her milk intake to have gone down from about 600 ml a day to about 400ml a day,’ says Charlotte.
 ‘If she’s still drinking lots of milk and being picky about food, it could simply be that the milk is filling her up, so try to re-balance the milk/ food ratio.’

 - If she’s a gobbler, try to slow her eating down.
 ‘Start with a small portion of food and only give her more when she’s finished that portion and she’s indicating that she wants more,’ says Charlotte.
 ‘Offer her a variety of textures, as that naturally slows eating down.
 Let her feed herself, rather than you feeding her.
 And “chat” during the meal!
 That communication is a good way to slow things down, too.’